Wild Bill Hickman: Utah colonization and Native genocide

+Rising tensions with the gentiles

+In 1852, the Mormon-controlled Utah legislature passed a law granting Mormons the preferred right to run ferries over the Green River, increasing tensions with the Mountain Men who associated with Fort Bridger, who had been running the ferries over the river.
+Rumors began swirling that Jim Bridger was arming Native groups in the area, and affidavits were drawn up to that effect.
+Hickman was sent along with a posse of 150 Mormon militia who killed a couple of the mountain men and stole several hundred head of stock and whiskey they found at the fort, although Jim Bridger himself was not there.

-In April 1854, Hickman was asked by Young to go to Green River and establish a ferry under church ownership.
+In April 1854, fearing retribution by the mountain men or allied Native bands, Hickman was asked by Young to go to Green River and establish a ferry under church ownership.
 Hickman found the area to be overrun by ferries, along with a growing uneasiness between Mormon ferrymen and mountain men.
 Instead, Hickman established a prosperous trading post at Pacific Springs near South Pass, 26 miles east of Green River.
 Hickman was appointed sheriff and county prosecuting attorney, assessor and collector by Judge Appleby in 1854 at Fort Supply, twelve miles south of Fort Bridger.
 In August 1854, Hickman was elected to the Utah Territorial Legislature for the area of Green River.

 On February 8, 1856, Hickman, along with Porter Rockwell, and at the request of Brigham Young, carried the mail from Independence, Missouri, to Salt Lake City.
 Porter Rockwell carried the mail from Fort Laramie to Salt Lake City, and Hickman from Laramie to Independence.
 The trip took Hickman nearly four months to complete.
+Hickman was involved in the Aiken massacre of five travelers in 1857 when he killed Horace Bucklin under direct orders from Young.

 Hickman was an important figure in the Utah War.
 He torched Fort Bridger and numerous supply trains of the Federal Army.

-Beheading of Old Elk

-Hickman was part of the militia that carried out genocidal acts against the Timpanogos during the Battle at Fort Utah.
-They were under orders to kill all the men and take the women and children captive.
-General Daniel H. Wells had Antonga Black Hawk lead a segment of the militia, including Hickman, up Rock Canyon to attack those who were trying to escape.
-They found the Timpanogos chief, Old Elk, dead in one of the teepees.
-According to Hickman, Jim Bridger had offered a $100 reward for Old Elk's head.
-Hickman chopped off Old Elk's head and brought it back to Fort Utah.
-There, he hung Old Elk's head by its hair from the walls of the roof.
-Dr. Blake saw the head, and ordered more heads to be chopped off.
-Around 50 heads were piled in boxes for two weeks, next to where they kept the prisoners.
-They were then delivered to Salt Lake City.
-Some ghost stories have circulated about the victims' ghosts haunting Rock Canyon.